YipengHu/COMP0197/tutorials/gen_tform/readme.md

 - `test_tf.py`
   Loads weights + meta and generates text from a prompt.

-An example of generated text (they do not make sense with this a small-scale demo, but feel Shakespearean):
+An example of generated text (they do not make much sense with this being a small-scale demo, but feel Shakespearean):

 ```bash
 >>> python test_tf.py